snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Program setup.md

   - ...
 ```

-Please remove the `name:` line and save the file.
-(The line is telling conda or micromamba to install the environment with `-n` switch, it is not compatible with `-p` switch.)
+You need to open this file using a text editor, remove the `name:` line and save the file.
+The `name:` line is telling conda or micromamba to install the environment with `-n` switch, or install the dependencies it is not compatible with `-p` switch.

-Then:
+Then create the environment:

 ```sh
 # 1. Create environment using -p